-The 1st 5 Decisions Every Couple Should Make When Wedding Planning ✨
+Wedding Planning – The 1st 5 Decisions To Make ✨

-So what’s the point, Chelsie?? okay. the point is…when you’re making your budget, it’s important to understand that it may change, and to leave room for it to do so.
+okay. the point is…when you start wedding planning and you’re making your budget, it’s important to understand that it may change, and to leave room for it to do so.
 Budgeting only $1000-$1500 probably won’t get you the professional quality you really want.
 Leave room for changes because if that seriously heartbreaking Google Superbowl Ad taught us anything, these memories won’t last a lifetime without us.

 Yeah, I put venue before date.
 Why, you ask?
 Because what if your dream venue is already booked for the date you want?
-We’re all about flexibility here!
+When it comes to Wedding Planning, we’re all about flexibility here!
 I feel that booking a venue for the relative time-period you want is better than demanding a specific date and being heartbroken when it can’t happen.
 Talk to and tour the venues you want before you nail down a 100% date.
 Less heartbreak this way.

-There she is!
+There it is!
 The date!
-Of course this is super important and there are lots of factors that go in to choosing your dream date.
+Of course this is super important to Wedding Planning and there are lots of factors that go into choosing your dream date.
 But I do like to throw out a few considerations:

 10/10/2020 was the first date we booked for 2020.
 And since then, I have turned down over 20 inquiries for that same date.
 Don’t get me wrong, it’s a super cool date BUT if it’s really important for your friends and family to be at your wedding, it might be a good idea to look for a different option.
 If I’ve turned down that many weddings, imagine how many I haven’t turned down.
 People are going to be invited to so many weddings on that date, and it will be impossible for them to attend them all.
 Your guests are going to have to make choices, and I can’t imagine it will be easy for them.